cod182/ms4-trescars-2023/README.md

 ## Surface
+The site will be set over multiple pages.
+Users will be able to search for a purchase accessories / vehicles
 ## Visual Design
+### Home
+- The page will contiane a quick simple search for a vehicle
+- An introduction and information panes wil lbe displayed futher down the page.

+### Returns Page
+- A simple page displaying the terms and conditions of sales and returns

+### Contact Page
+- A form to submit to the company.
+- If the link to the page comes from a vehicle detail / accessory detail page, the informaiton onf the itme is included.
+### Vehicle Search Page
+- Linked to via the quick search and more options on the home page or via the New Search button in the header
+- Without a search, contains all the vehicles on the site, with a search, displayed the matching vehicles.
+- Able to filter vehicels by pre-defined search parameters.
+- Sort the returned vehicles

+### Vehicle Detail Page
+- shows all the details and images of the selected vehicle
+- able to see live data from DVLA api on the MOT,TAX and Co2 status
+- Able to go to contact page taking the vehicle info
+- Able to click to reserve the vehicle
+- if an admin, vehicles can be updated/deleted
+### Vehicle Reserve Page
+- Can only take 1 vehicle at a time
+- Enter user data, or prefilled if user logged in with saved data
+- Enter payment details and reserve vehicle
+- Confirmation mail sent to customer
+- Info email sent to company

+### Accessories Page
+- Shows the categories of accessories available
+- Clicking one filters the accessories by the category
+- Search box available to search by term
+### Accessories Search Page
+- displays all accessories available for the category
+- Accessoeis can be sorted
+- Search box available to search by term
+- if an admin, accessories can be updated / deleted
+### Accessory Detail Page
+- Displays the image and data available for the accessory
+- Add to bag link for added teh accessory to bag
+- + / - buttons for changing quantity required
+- if an admin, accessories can be updated / deleted
+- Able to go to contact page taking the accessory info
+### Bag Page
+- Displays all the accessories currently in the bag
+- Link to more accessoeis
+- Link to the secure checkout page
+### Acessories Checkout Page
+- Enter user data, or prefilled if user logged in with saved data
+- Enter payment details and complete order
+- Confirmation mail sent to customer
+- Info email sent to company

+## Admin Pages

+### Management Home
+- Displayed the links to Add A vehicle or accessory

+### Add vehicle
+- Allows a vehicle to be added
+- Allows text information
+- Allows multi image upload with requirment to select a main image

+### Update a vehicle
+- Accessed via vehicles search page or vehicle page
+- Allows text information to be edited
+- Allows images to be removed
+- Allows a new main image to be selected
+- Allows more images to be added

+### Add an acessory
+- Allows an accessory to be added
+- Allows text information
+- Allows single image upload
 ## Features

 ### Existing Features

 ### Features to be implemented

+- Service Reminders
+- MOT Reminders
 ## Technoogies used

+- HTML
+- CSS
+- Javascript (Jquery & Vanilla)
+- Bootstrap (Styling Framework)
+- DVLA API (getting Vehicle Info)
+- Django (Framework)
+- Heroku (Deployment)
+- Postgres (Database)
+- AWS S3 Bucket (Storage)

 # Testing
 ## Planning